qsymmachus/dnd/2021-04 Carnivale Sewers/2021-04 Carnivale Sewers.md

 If the players dispatch the dwarf and are able to search the room, they'll find

 * Crates full of Skribane and Cindar – more than they could possible hope to carry.
-* Many bottles of liquor what tastes like liquor, with labels peeled off.
+* Many bottles of what tastes like liquor, with the labels peeled off.
 * Shelves of glass bottles.
 Someone with arcane knowledge will identify the following potions of interest:
   * Potion of climbing
   * Potion of Stone Giant Strength